Welcome to the Corps of Cadets!

 Day One, the first day of Swab Summer, is long and demanding.
 Unless otherwise noted, please report to the Gregory Field House on the fifth deck of Roland Hall at the time designated on your reporting-in letter and in the “Platoon Reporting Times” document below.

 Request an Academy representative formally present your appointment certificate during an awards ceremony or other recognition event.
-You will receive additional information about this opportunity and instructions for submitting your request via e-mail, but please contact your Admissions Officer if you have any questions.
+You will receive additional information about this opportunity and instructions after submitting your request online, but please contact your Admissions Officer if you have any questions.
 Submit a Fleet Hometown News Release and let local media know about your appointment and commitment to serve.

 Stay Physically Fit and Medically Ready!